lucas874/swarm-composition-artifact/README.md

 * scripts to reproduce the experimental results presented in the paper,
 * and several example swarms implemented using our tool.
 The swarms can be executed and their source code can be edited.

-## Overview: What does the artifact comprise?

-The artifact package (`ecoop25-artifact.tar.gz`) includes:
-* `ecoop25_artifact_docker_image.tar.gz`: a Docker image saved as a gzipped tar file.
-The image includes the following:
-    * `machine-runner/`: A TypeScript library offering a DSL for programming machine implementations, facilities to automatically adapt such machines to different swarms as described in the paper, and to run them using the Actyx middleware.
-    * `machine-check/`: A Rust library for statically verifying the well-formedness of swarm protocols (expressed as TypeScript data types) and for statically verifying whether a machine implementation (written using `machine-runner`) conforms to a desired projection of a swarm protocol.
-This directory also includes the benchmark suite used to perform the experiments.
-    * `scripts/`: Contains scripts to run our experiments and demos.
-    * `process_results/`: Contains scripts used to process the experimental results and generate CSVs and plots.
-    * `demos/`: Contains example implementations of a number of swarms, including examples from the paper.
-    * `logs/`: Contains log files generated while running the experiments and demos.
-* The same files found in the image and a `Dockerfile`.
-These are included so that the image can be rebuilt to allow customisation of the `machine-check` and `machine-runner` libraries.
-* Script for creating and running a container from our image:
-    * `run.sh`: Starts a simple REPL that offers commands to easily run our experiments and demos.
-    * `run_shell.sh`: Offers the same functionality as `run.sh`, but from a standard bash shell.
-    * `run_no_volume.sh`: The same as `run_shell.sh` except that no volumes from the host are mounted.
-* `README.md`: This document.

-## Getting the Artifact
-To artifact is freely available at Zenodo following [this link](https://zenodo.org/records/15223873?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImZjY2UyYTliLWFlMmEtNDdmNi1hNzU3LWE4ODNhNGQ4NWVkYyIsImRhdGEiOnt9LCJyYW5kb20iOiI3MTIyNWQ2OGFmZjIyMmU3YmVjYzc5NGI5Yjc2OGQzZSJ9.8cdbVWxttB6iCsvKCClUxb2DbJdb1WePAyx7PB7dOS_l6WZWZHAwaOdYp7yzRCZtx6ISY9vDU27Hw-cTCpZHBQ).
-In addition, the artifact is also available at ...

-## Quick-start Guide (kick-the-tires)
+## Quick-start guide (kick-the-tires phase)
 The following guide assumes a POSIX shell (e.g., bash, zsh).
-For instructions on how to run the artifact using PowerShell, please go to section [Running the Artifact with Powershell](#running-the-artifact-with-powershell).
+For instructions on how to run the artifact on Windows, please go to section [Running the Artifact on Windows](#running-the-artifact-on-windows).

 To download, please follow the steps listed above in [Getting the artifact](#getting-the-artifact).
 Once downloaded, please extract the archive, e.g. by running
 ```bash